MicrosoftEdge/MSEdgeExplainers/TitleBarCustomization/explainer.md

 The solution proposed in this explainer is in multiple parts
 1. A new display modifier option for the web app manifest - `"caption-controls-overlay"`
 2. New APIs for developers to query the bounding rects and other states of the UA provided caption controls overlay which will overlay into the web content area through a new object on the `window.navigator` property called `controlsOverlay`
+3. New CSS environment variables to define the left and right insets from the edges of the window: `unsafe-area-top-inset-left` and `unsafe-area-top-inset-right`
-3. A standards-based way for developers to define system drag regions on their content
+4. A standards-based way for developers to define system drag regions on their content

 ### Overlaying Caption Controls
 To provide the maximum addressable area for web content, the User Agent (UA) will create a frameless window removing all UA provided chrome except for a caption controls overlay.